raul23/pyebooktools/README.rst

 Project description
 ===================
-`ebooktools.py`_ makes use of the following modules:
+The Python script `ebooktools.py`_ makes use of the following modules:

 - ``edit_config.py`` edits a configuration file which can either be the main config file that contains all the options defined